leric2/GROMORA-harmo/specifications.md

 * Very close to ARTS itself
 * Manipulation of matrices is tedious
 * Need code to write and parse XML data (e.g. to make plots)

-The main programming language shall then be **Matlab** because this is the language currently in use at the IAP.

 ## Timeline
 Approximate timeline defined for this project (for now, focused on the first part of the project):

 * 15.12.19: Specifications document edited and approved by everyone
-* 31.12.19: Final draft ot the level0-level1 routines
+* 31.12.19: Final draft ot the level0-level1a routines
 * 15.01.20: Design of the quality control for level1 data.
 * 15.02.20: Investigation of the level1 data for GROMOS and SOMORA
 * 01.03.20: Start working on the level1 to level2 data
 * ...

 ## Good practice
 In order to have some coherence for this new retrieval code, here are some basic rules I would suggest to use when collaborating to the project.